capossele/SynchroniCityDataMarketplace/README.md

 # Business API Ecosystem Docker Image

-The [Business API Ecosystem](https://github.com/FIWARE-TMForum/Business-API-Ecosystem) can be deployed with Docker using two different approaches.
-On the one hand, for all the components that made up the Business API Ecosystem it has been provided a Docker image that can be used jointly with `docker-compose` in order to deploy and configure the ecosystem.
+The [SynchroniCity IoT Data Marketplace](https://github.com/FIWARE-TMForum/Business-API-Ecosystem) can be deployed with Docker.
+For all the components that made up the SynchroniCity IoT Data Marketplace (based on the Business API Ecosystem (https://github.com/FIWARE-TMForum/Business-API-Ecosystem) it has been provided a Docker image that can be used jointly with `docker-compose` in order to deploy and configure the ecosystem.
-On the other hand, this repo includes a single Docker image which already includes all the different Business API Ecosystem modules.

-The Business API Ecosystem requires instances of MySQL and MongoDB running.
+The SynchroniCity IoT Data Marketplace requires instances of MySQL and MongoDB running.
 In this regard, you have three possibilities:
 * You can have your own instances deployed in your machine
 * You can manually run docker containers before executing the Business API Ecosystem
 * You can use docker-compose to automatically deploy both components

 ## OAuth2 Authentication

-The Business API Ecosystem authenticates with the [FIWARE identity manager](http://fiware-idm.readthedocs.io/en/latest/).
-In this regard, it is needed to register an application in this portal in order to acquire the OAuth2 credentials.
+The SynchroniCity IoT Data Marketplace authenticates with the [FIWARE identity manager](http://fiware-idm.readthedocs.io/en/latest/).
+It is needed to register an application in this portal in order to acquire the OAuth2 credentials.

 There you have to use the following info for registering the app:
 * Name: The name you want for your instance